 The layout also helps make bus topologies cost effective because they can be run with a single cable.
 In the event that more devices need to be added then you can simply join your cable to another cable.

 However, relying on one cable does mean that bus topologies have a single point of failure.
 If the cable fails then the entire network will go down.
 A cable failure can cost organizations a lot of time while they attempt to resume service.
 Further to this, if you have lots of network traffic then the performance of your network will decrease significantly as all the data will be travelling through one cable.

 This limitation makes bus topologies suitable only for smaller networks.
 The primary reason is that the more nodes you have, the slower your transmission speeds are going to be.
-It is also worth noting that bus topologies are limited in the sense that they are unidirectional, rather than bidirectional like many of the alternative topologies available to you.
+It is also worth noting that bus topologies are limited in the sense that they are half-duplex, which means that data can’t be transmitted in two opposite directions simultaneously.

 In networks with a ring topology, computers are connected to each other in a circular format.
 Every device in the network will have two neighbors and no more or no less.
 The first node is connected to the last node to link the loop together.
 As a consequence of being laid out in this format packets need to travel through all nodes on the way to their destination.

 Within this topology, one node is chosen to configure the network and monitor other devices.
-Ring topologies are unidirectional but can also be made bidirectional.
-To make ring topologies bidirectional you would need to have two connections between network nodes to form a Dual Ring Topology.
+Ring topologies are half-duplex but can also be made full-duplex.
+To make ring topologies full-duplex you would need to have two connections between network nodes to form a Dual Ring Topology.
 Ring topologies can sustain large networks much more effectively than bus topologies.
-You can also add a repeater to minimize the presence of packet loss while data is in transit.

 Dual Ring Topology